oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 The **oVirt Engine** configuration has been updated.

-### Adding Hypervisors to Red Hat Enterprise Virtualization Manager
+### Adding Hypervisors to oVirt

 ####  Using the Hypervisor

-If the Hypervisor was configured with the address of the Red Hat Enterprise Virtualization Manager, the Hypervisor reboots and is automatically registered with the Manager.
-The Red Hat Enterprise Virtualization Manager interface displays the Hypervisor under the **Hosts** tab.
-To prepare the Hypervisor for use, it must be approved using Red Hat Enterprise Virtualization Manager.
+If the Hypervisor was configured with the address of oVirt, the Hypervisor reboots and is automatically registered with oVirt. oVirt interface displays the Hypervisor under the **Hosts** tab.
+To prepare the Hypervisor for use, it must be approved using oVirt.

-If the Hypervisor was configured without the address of the Red Hat Enterprise Virtualization Manager, it must be added manually.
+If the Hypervisor was configured without the address of oVirt, it must be added manually.
 To add the Hypervisor manually, you must have both the IP address of the machine upon which it was installed and the password that was set on the **oVirt Engine** screen during configuration.

 ####  Approving a Hypervisor

 **Summary**

-It is not possible to run virtual machines on a Hypervisor until the addition of it to the environment has been approved in Red Hat Enterprise Virtualization Manager.
+It is not possible to run virtual machines on a Hypervisor until the addition of it to the environment has been approved in oVirt.

 ⁠

 **Procedure 5.22.
 Approving a Hypervisor**

-1. Log in to the Red Hat Enterprise Virtualization Manager Administration Portal.
+1. Log in to oVirt Administration Portal.
 2. From the **Hosts** tab, click on the host to be approved.
 The host should currently be listed with the status of **Pending Approval**.
 3. Click the **Approve** button.
 The **Edit and Approve Hosts** dialog displays.
 You can use the dialog to set a name for the host, fetch its SSH fingerprint before approving it, and configure power management, where the host has a supported power management card.
 For information on power management configuration, refer to [Section 7.6.2, “Host Power Management Settings Explained”](#Host_Power_Management_settings_explained).
 4. Click **OK**.
 If you have not configured power management you will be prompted to confirm that you wish to proceed without doing so, click **OK**.